acadia2026/website/hosts.md

 ---------------
 #### HOSTS

-ACADIA 2025 will be jointly hosted by [Florida International University](/fiu) and the [University of Miami](/um) (UM) Schools of Architecture in Miami, Florida.
-Located in one of America's most dynamic cities, both institutions are at the forefront of architectural innovation and technology.
-FIU's Robotics and Digital Fabrication Lab and UM's Miller Fabrication Lab, alongside their COBOD 3D Printing Hub, offer state-of-the-art facilities equipped with industrial robotic arms, large-format 3D printers, and advanced spatial computing technologies.
-Miami's unique position as both a growing technology hub and a city facing climate resilience challenges makes it an ideal location for exploring the conference theme "Computing for Resilience: Expanding Community Knowledge & Impact
+ACADIA 2026 will be hosted by Lawrence Technological University, College of Architecture and Design, in the Detroit metropolitan region.
+Situated within a city historically shaped by industrial innovation and architectural experimentation, LTU CoAD is recognized for its emphasis on technology-driven design education, computational workflows, and hands-on making.

+The College supports this work through advanced fabrication and prototyping facilities, including digital manufacturing and robotics resources, and maintains strong connections to Detroit’s design, manufacturing, and technology communities.
+This institutional focus, combined with Detroit’s ongoing role as a center for design, production, and cultural reinvention, provides a fitting context for hosting ACADIA 2026.

 {% include post-gallery.html category="host" gallery_item_width="44%" %}
 ---------------